The Silhouette

 Lars stuck to his story that he couldn't see what he was shooting at.
 He thought their lives were in danger.

-If I could make a list, she would have checked every part.
+The fact that made the list, she would have checked every box.

 Yes, sir.
 She's the love of your life.